StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/README.md

 # Ascom Alpacha Switch and Dome Board ESP32

 Do you have a remote observatory?
 This board is made for you!
-One in three Ascom copilant WiFi board is here!
+The Ascom-compatible WiFi board using the Alpaca protocol is here!

+Main Feature:

 - Dome controller (Only R.O.R)
 - Switch Controller
 - CoverCalibration (flat frame)

-Each devices is recognized form Ascom via aplacha protocol, no usb connectio or driver are needed to work, just WiFi!
+Each device is recognized by Ascom via the Alpaca protocol, with no need for USB connection or drivers, just WiFi!

-USB cable is required just for the first software download, after that a WiFi Manager will help you to connect the board on your WiFi (no way to use this board as AP).
+A USB cable is only required for the first software upload; after that, a WiFi Manager will help you connect the board to your WiFi network (this board cannot be used as an access point).

-Automatic WiFi reconnection in case of disconnection (hoping for a router restart) OTA Update, to update the firmware without any cables.
+- Automatic WiFi reconnection in case of disconnection (e.g., after a router reboot).
+- OTA updates allow firmware updates without cables.

 ## Dome
 Dome support only R.O.R. type.
 You can use a normal gate board.